GispoCoding/eis_toolkit/README.rst

 ----

 1. Navigate to the Releases section and download tar.gz or .zip file
-2. Find out the path where python packages QGIS uses are installed e.g. by opening QGIS and navigating to Python console and executing
+2. Find out the path where python packages (which QGIS uses) are installed e.g. by opening QGIS and navigating to Python console and executing

 .. code-block:: python